Anna Green (Hollyoaks): Relationship with Alex Bell

 Writers created a relationship storyline between Anna and Alex.
 Kay and Lazzeri also began a relationship off-screen.
 Lazzeri told Julia Kuttner from Daily Record that their relationship added to the realism of their character's romance.
 He added "when we kissed and cuddled each other we didn't feel embarrassed, we felt really relaxed."

 Alex receives test results from a sperm donation which claim he is infertile.
 Lazzeri told Susan Riley from Soaplife that Alex discovering he is infertile is a "life-changing event" and a story about "masculinity".
 Writers decided to complicate Anna and Alex's potential relationship via the infertility plot.
 Alex presumes that Chloe Bruce (Mikyla Dodd) is discussing his infertility issues via her radio show and plots revenge against her.
 Alex takes Chloe on a date and has sex with her and humiliates her.
 Chloe responds by discussing the matter on her radio show, prompting Alex to call in to defend himself, unaware that the broadcast is live and Anna hears.
 Lazzeri revealed that Alex is "almost in love" with Anna but is "ruining everything between them".
 He added that Anna does not understand Alex's behaviour.
 Lazzeri added his certainty that Anna would forgive Alex.

 During April 2001's episodes, Anna is portrayed more determined to pursue romance with Alex and tries to support him through a family crisis.
 Anna organises a toga party to cheer Alex up but her plans are ruined.
 Kay told Francesca Babb from All About Soap that Anna is secretly trying to win Alex over.
 His father arrives at the party and Alex begins behaving strangely.
-It transpires that Alex cannot deal with his father being gay and choses to ignore Anna.
+It transpires that Alex cannot deal with his father being gay and chooses to ignore Anna.
 The pair have an argument during the episode broadcast on 18 April 2001, which sees the start of their relationship.
 Anna confronts Alex, Kay assessed that the story showed Anna "has so much strength" and proved she is "determined" to help Alex despite his behaviour.
 Kay added that Anna knows Alex has a "good side" no matter "how nasty he acts".
 Alex gets drunk and to prove he is not gay like his father, tries to force himself sexually onto Anna.
 Kay branded the scene "completely out of order" and stressed that "Anna makes sure he knows it".